Site Index • Wiki • Blog

 Argument For and Against

-The NDAA 2017 law requires a national standard mathematically identical
+For divorces after 2016, the NDAA 2017 law requires a national standard

-to the Dual Coverture method I promoted for seven years prior.
+to the Dual Coverture method I promoted for seven years prior and DFAS

 shared marital points to calculate the